VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/Gantry/Y gantry/Aluminum Y Gantry/README.md

-Design Credit of the aluminum backet: Diemex
+Design Credit of the aluminum bracket: Diemex

 Notes: